DataDog/hiring-engineers/answers.md

 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 see script in the code section for my API call: [api_call.py](code/api_call.py)

+This metric is scoped over my host as defined in the following line of the python file:

+avg:my_metric{host:ec2.datadog}

+I used the anomaly function on the mysql.performance metric in the script.
+And I used the rollup function on my metric over 1 hour (=3600 seconds) in the script to give a sum of the metric over the previous hour.

+here's a screenshot of my custom metric:

 ![ScreenShot](img/mycustomtimeboard1.JPG)